8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 4. Social Media Sales Pitch

-Too many people use Social Media, and LinkedIn in particular, solely as a broadcasting tool.
-However, Social Media is a noisy place – even in your prospects’ message inbox – so try listening to your customer base first instead of competing to see who can shout the loudest at potential customers.
+Too many people use Social Media, particularly LinkedIn, solely as a broadcasting tool.
+However, Social Media is noisy – even in your prospects’ message inbox – so try listening to your customer base first instead of competing to see who can shout the loudest at potential customers.

-Before sending any type of social media sales pitch, think about your buyer.
+Before sending any social media sales pitch, think about your buyer.
 What is relevant for them?

 Don’t make the mistake of immediately sending out promotional material.
 That’s the quickest way to compromise or even lose the connection.
 Instead, focus on adding value.